- Overview of the East Stoke Ansteys

 John Ansty married Ruth Barrett in 1866 in Dorchester and they had a son:

-- George Frederick Ansty (b c1864 Piddlehinton/Dorchester, sometimes known as Fred.
+- George Frederick Ansty (b 1863 Piddlehinton/Dorchester, sometimes known as Fred.
 He was a servant baker in Wood Street, Swindon, Highworth, Wiltshire in the 1881 Census.
-In 1890 he married Emma Grant in Highworth and they had children in Swindon Hilda Rose Ansty (b 1891, married George H. Bunce in Swindon in 1912 – she attended the funeral of her uncle Alfred Ernest Ansty in 1936, see below); Harold Ansty (b 1893 – an Anstey Hero); Frederick Cecil Ansty (b 1895 – an Anstey Hero); Edward James Ansty (b 1898 – an Anstey Hero); and Edgar Charles Ansty (b 1901, aka Charles Edgar Ansty, mother confirmed as ‘Grant’).
+In 1890 he married Emma Grant in Highworth and they had children in Swindon Hilda Rose Ansty (b 1891, with family in the 1911 Census.
+She married George H. Bunce in Swindon in 1912 – she attended the funeral of her uncle Alfred Ernest Ansty in 1936, see below); Harold Ansty (b 1893 – an Anstey Hero); Frederick Cecil Ansty (b 1895 – an Anstey Hero); Edward James Ansty (b 1898 – an Anstey Hero); and Edgar Charles Ansty (b 1901, aka Charles Edgar Ansty, mother confirmed as ‘Grant’, with family in the 1911 Census.
+When his brother Harold Ansty died in 1959, Charles (executor) was an “iron moulder” – incidentally spelling his surname ‘Anstey’.
+He died in 1970 in Swindon).
 In the 1901 Census the family was living at 18, Western Street, Swindon where George was a labourer at the Great Western Railways works (next door to his half siblings – see below).
 They were at 33 Farnsby St Swindon in the 1911 Census where George was calling himself Frederick.
 George F. Ansty died in 1915 in Swindon)

 However John Ansty died in Dorchester in 1868 “age 33“.
 By the 1871 Census Ruth Ansty was a widow living in Princes Street, The Holy Trinity, Dorchester – she was a dressmaker.
 By the 1881 Census, Ruth Ansty was living at 12, Western Street, Swindon – she was a laundress and though still a widow had managed to have two further children:

 - Rose Ansty (b 1870 Dorchester, a laundress in Swindon in the 1891 Census.
-Unmarried living with her brother at 21, Western Street, Swindon in the 1901 Census); and
+Unmarried living with her brother Ernest at 21, Western Street, Swindon in the 1901 Census – ditto 1911); and

-- Alfred Ernest Ansty (b 1875 Swindon or Dorchester, sources vary, sometimes known as Arthur.
+- Alfred Ernest Ansty (b 1875 Swindon or Dorchester, sources vary, sometimes known as Arthur and sometimes as Ernest.
 A printers apprentice in Swindon in the 1891 Census.
-He was living with his sister Rose at 21, Western Street (next door to his half brother George per above), Swindon in 1901, a grocer’s porter.
+He was living with his sister Rose at 21 Western Street (next door to his half brother George per above), Swindon in 1901, a grocer’s porter and he was still living there in the 1911 Census, by now a woodchopper.
 Alfred Ernest Ansty died in Swindon in 1936 having never married.
 The ‘North Wilts Herald‘ on 11 December 1936 reported “Swindon Man’s Work for Blind Institute: The funeral took place on Tuesday afternoon of Mr Arthur Ansty, aged 61, late of Western Street, Swindon who died under somewhat tragic circumstances.
 A fortnight ago he had a slight stroke while walking home.
 He received medical attention and was conveyed home but acute bronchitis developed and he died last Friday.
 Mr Ansty, who was a bachelor, was apprenticed to the printing trade at the North Hilts Herald Office but owing to failing eyesight he had to give up his trade.
 For some years he has been a well known figure in the streets of Swindon selling matches for the benefit of the new Social Institute for the local blind…[Arthur] was not only blind but deaf and his high pitched voice often attracted the attention of the buyers of his matches…the chief mourners were Miss G. Rolls and Mrs H. Bunce (nieces)…and friends…“)

 Ruth Ansty (widow) and her children were at Western Street, Swindon in the 1891 Census.
 Ruth Ansty died in 1895 in Highworth, Swindon.